datawire/ambassador-docs/docs/emissary/pre-release/topics/using/tcpmappings.md

 - `port` is an integer specifying which port to listen on for connections
 - `service` is the name of the service handling the resource; must include the namespace (e.g. `myservice.othernamespace`) if the service is in a different namespace than $productName$

-Note that the `service` in a `TCPMapping` should include a port number, and must not include a scheme.
+Note that the `service` in a `TCPMapping` should include a port number, and may include a scheme of `https`.

 ## Namespaces and Mappings